PDM4AR/exercises/docs/07-optimization.md

 #### **Feasibility performance**

 For the feasibility performance, we use an (*1* ) **accuracy** metric which we compute by counting the number of *correctly* computed test cases divided by the total number of test cases: $\frac{N_{correct}}{N_{total}}$.
-A test case is *correctly* computed if you match the ground truth feasibility status of the problem.
-If by any chance the ground truth status is *unfeasible*, but you state it is *feasible* while your solution is not violating any constraints, the test case is considered *correctly* computed.
+A test case is *correctly* computed if you match our solution feasibility status of the problem.
+If the solution status is *unfeasible*, but you state it is *feasible* while your solution is not violating any constraints, the test case is considered *correctly* computed (congrats, you found a solution better than ours!).

 #### **Constraint performances**

 For the constraint performances, we use multiple (*6* ) **accuracy** metrics, one for each constraint, which we compute by counting the number of test cases where the specific constraint was *correctly* enforced divided by the total number of test cases where that constraint was present: $\frac{N_{correct,i}}{N_{total,i}}$.
-A constraint is *correctly* enforced if it is not violated up to some numerical tolerance, or if you correctly state the status of a ground truth *unfeasible* problem.
+A constraint is *correctly* enforced if it is not violated up to some numerical tolerance, or if you correctly state the status of an *unfeasible* problem.
 Violating the `voyage_order` constraint counts as a violation also for all the other present constraints.

 #### **Cost performances**

 For the cost performances, we use multiple (*5* ) **accuracy** metrics, one for each cost, which we compute by calculating the average from the individual cost scores of the *feasible* test cases where that cost should be optimized: $\frac{\sum score_{i}}{N_{total,i}}$.
 The score is 0 if you violate any constraint.
-If you don't violate any constraint, the score is 0 if the cost of your solution is worse than the ground truth optimal cost by more than **tol** = *max(5% of the ground truth optimal cost, min_abs_tol)*, linearly interpolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
-The score is also 1 if by any chance the cost of your solution is more optimal than our ground truth optimal cost, given that your solution is not violating any present constraint.
-Mistaking a ground truth *feasible* problem as *unfeasible* is scored with a 0.
+If you don't violate any constraint, the score is 0 if the cost of your solution is much worse than our solution's cost, namely by more than **tol** = *max(5% of our solution's cost, min_abs_tol)*, linearly interpolated from 0 to 1 if it is within **tol**, and 1 if it matches it up to some numerical tolerance.
+The score is also 1 if the cost of your solution is even better than our optimal cost, given that your solution is not violating any present constraint.
+Mistaking a *feasible* problem as *unfeasible* is scored with a 0.
 Note that we are checking the cost of your feasible voyage plan (and not the voyage plan itself) since there is only one optimal cost, but that can be generated by different optimal solutions/voyage plans.

 #### **Total performance**

 Finally, the total performance of the exercise is a simple average of the previous 12 accuracy metric performances.

 ## Report